micahmv/anyfont4itch/README.md

 ## Convert Font File to Base64
 To use the font on itch.io, the file needs to be converted to Base64.
 This process encodes the file into a long string of characters, which can then be included with the rest of the css.
 To convert your file, there exist a variety of online options.
 I’ve used https://base64.guru/converter/encode/file for this purpose.

-## Copy & Paste
+## Copy & Paste Custom CSS
-With your account now having CSS access, pase the code below in your itch.io pages Custom CSS section from the 'Edit theme' button on your page.
+With your account now having CSS access, paste what's below in your itch.io pages Custom CSS section from the 'Edit theme' button on your page.

 Paste the relevant @font-face to the file you encoded to Base64:
 ```css